tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 I would like to elaborate on this advice further

 - The statement directly answers the question "What did you achieve as a <role> at <place>?"
+- The statement is unique to you.
+Not many people in the market can simply copy your accomplishments for their resume.
 - The statement is self-contained and tells a complete story.
 The reader is able to understand each bullet point independently.
 - The statement starts with a power verb, in this case, "accomplished".
 Bullet points should start with a power verb.
 Also, avoid having two power verbs that are the same in your resume.
 You can refer to a list of power verbs [here](https://www.faangtechleads.com/resume/general-guidelines).
 - The statement is modular.
 You can just read the first part (i.e. accomplished X) or the first two parts (accomplished X, as measured by Y) and get something out of it.
 If you reverse the order, you will delay your actual accomplishments to the end, and the reader may not get your point.